 Traffic follows links from one page to another across the internet, forming the web part of the worldwide web.
 When a link directs people to a page outside your website, it’s an outbound link.
 Likewise, links from the other direction are inbound links or backlinks.

-If Google needs to decide between two pages where content quality and other factors are mostly equal, the page with more backlinks has an advantage because it appears to have more authority.
-Something similar happens when a website as a whole has many backlinks — individual pages of the site gain increased visibility over sites without many links.
+If Google needs to decide between two web pages where content quality and other factors are mostly equal, the page with more backlinks has an advantage because it appears to have more authority.
+Something similar happens when a website as a whole has many relevant backlinks — individual pages of the site gain more online visibility over sites without many links.

 Link Origin Matters

 The source of a backlink — the referring domain — can be more important than the link itself, especially when deciding how many links a website should have.
 This is because the value a link transfers typically reflects the referring domain’s authority.
-In this way, backlinks from sites like Healthline or Wikipedia transfer much more authority and trust than links from a small blog might.
+In this way, backlinks from reputable websites like Healthline or Wikipedia transfer much

 How many backlinks do you need for a specific keyword, and how many do you need to boost a page or an entire website’s rankings?
 Well, search engine rankings are relative, so the number depends mostly on your competition.